Configure workloads in a Premium capacity

 The Container Size value can’t exceed the maximum memory for the Dataflows workload.
 For example, a P1 capacity has 25GB of memory.
 If the Dataflow workload Max Memory (%) is set to 20%, Container Size (MB) cannot exceed 5000.
 In all cases, the Container Size cannot exceed the Max Memory, even if you set a higher value.

 Maximize your capacity's available resources by enabling workloads only if they will be used.
-Change memory settings only when you have determined default settings are not meeting your capacity resource requirements.
+Change memory and other settings only when you have determined default settings are not meeting your capacity resource requirements.

 To configure workloads in the Power BI admin portal